 - No big meals before bedtime.
 A big, fatty meal right before bedtime is a real sleep killer.
 There are a lot of reasons to make your pre-sleep meal small, high protein, and low in calories - add sleeping better to that list.

 - Google "follow your breath".
 I hesitate to call this medidation because of all the bad connotations.
 Many people cant get to sleep because their minds are racing about what they didnt do, what they need to do, and what they should have done.
-Following your breath is a simple way to clear your mind and get to sleep.
+See the below video for an example.

 - Avoid stress before bedtime.
 The last hours before bed, do something enjoyable, not something stressful.
 Before bedtime is a bad time to pay the bills or open mail.
 Its a bad time to discuss plans for a wedding.
 Watching the Movie "Aliens" right before bedtime may not be the best idea either.
 Some people get all worked up about politics, if thats you, then the last thing you need is to work yourself into a frenzy about who said/did what.
 You know what pushes your buttons, raises your blood pressure, and starts your heart racing - avoid it before bedtime.

 - Get rid of alarm clock.
 Depriving yourself of sleep so that you can get everything done is not the best time management tool.
 If you are groggy, slower, and accomplish less.
 A much better idea is to organize your life and do the important things first, rather than the easy fun things.
 Save watching TV and surfing Facebook until *after* you have written your resume for that new job you want to apply for.
 Please check out my time management series.